 Long before construction began in Columbia, the city's first planners met with a group of educators and sociologists to help determine what the city's social objectives should be and how they might be reflected in the physical plan.
 The vision behind Columbia was more than merely avoiding sprawl, it was to be a place for all people, races, religions, and income groups.
 Consequently, the plan that evolved was thought of as a group of neighborhoods within villages, almost like a system of small towns.

-The development now includes over 5,000 acres of preserved open space, 80 miles of biking/walking pathways, 27 public schools, and more than 4 million square feet of commercial/retail space and 66,000 jobs.
+The development now includes over 5,000 acres of preserved open space, 80 miles of biking/walking pathways, 27 public schools, and more than four million square feet of commercial/retail space.

 Construction started: 1966